SPEAK VISUALLY Receive practical tips on how to

 The first step to becoming more productive is to know where you spend (i.e. waste) your time.
 There are dozens of great time-tracking apps which can help you do this.
 Not all time-tracking apps are created equally though.

-Freelances who work solo can usually get by with a basic app like MyHours or Hours.
+Freelances who work solo can usually get by with a basic app to keep track of work hours, like MyHours or Hours.
 For more detailed breakdowns of how you spend your time, Freckle has some good features like charts, categories, tags, and advanced reporting.

 Trello is a project management app which lets you create “boards” with “cards” on each board.
 You can then write messages and attach files within each card.
 The simplicity of the system makes it really easy to organize all types of projects with teams.